antiBaconMachine/wordCloud/README.md

 [yet](http://blog.npmjs.org/post/101775448305/npm-and-front-end-packaging) provide a clean standard way to share dependencies between front and back ends.
 The bower registry is also a bit more complete when it comes to things we want for the front end.
 I currently consider bower to be the best tool for the job so I put up with the duplication.

+## Word cloud implementations

+I've provided two implementations of the cloud:

+### DOM

+This models the tags as inline blocks with random baseline alignments to create a reasonably haphazard arrangement.
+The lines are still clearly visible however so it's not very cloudlike.
+It is nice and simple to implement and it's responsive by default as we can rely on the browser to reflow the page for us.

+### Spiral (beta)

+This uses absolute positioning to lay out DOM elements along an Archimedian spiral.
+A quadtree is used to detect collisions and nudge the elements around until a good fit is found.

+The result is a much more pleasing cloud like layout, but we loose all assistance that the browser normally provides for layouts.
+I've marked this design as beta as I have not yet implemented redraws on screen resize and it has not had as much general testing and tinkering as the other layout.

+## Donut charts

+Donut breakdown charts are shown when a topic is clicked, courtesy of d3pie.